digital-asset/daml/docs/source/daml/daml-studio.rst

 ``pkga`` and ``pkgb`` are regular DAML projects with a ``daml.yaml`` and a DAML module.
 In addition to the ``daml.yaml`` files for the respective packages, you also need to add a ``daml.yaml`` to the root of your project.
-This file only needs to specify the SDK version:
+This file only needs to specify the SDK version.
+Replace ``X.Y.Z`` by the SDK version you specified in the ``daml.yaml`` files of the individual packages.
+Note that this feature is only available in SDK version ``0.13.52`` and newer.

 .. code-block:: yaml

-    sdk-version: 0.13.51
+    sdk-version: X.Y.Z

 You can then open DAML Studio once in the root of your project and work on files in both packages.
 Note that if ``pkgb`` refers to